rohitbpersistent/psl-pdf-extract-services/README.md

 * text-image template
 * text-image-table template

-Based on the templates it applies validation rules on the extracted data and transforms the data into the [Searchassist](https://kore.ai/searchassist/) required format.
+Based on the templates it applies validation rules on the extracted data and transforms the data into the [Searchassist](https://kore.ai/searchassist/) required format and ingesting of data to Searchassist App.
 E.g.

 `{title: "Header line from document", content:"Paragraph and/or paragraphSpan element from extracted data as a content"}`